 A Mr. Butts costume is available on loan from Youth and Family Services in Rapid City (Phone: 605-342-4195 or 800-YFS (937)-9832).
 Mr. Butts has been renamed "Kills Many" by our colleagues at the Northern Plains Tribal Tobacco Technical Assistance Center.

 They Put What in a Cigarette?!
 Station

-• Create a display on a table that tells others about what's really in a cigarette.
-See page 33 for details.
+Create an interactive display on a table that tells others about what's really in a cigarette.